mayankkt9/Recommender_Engine/README.md

 ## Cosine Similarity

-Cosine Similarity is used to determine how similar two objects are based on certain parameters.
+Cosine similarity measures the similarity between two vectors by taking the cosine of the angle the two vectors make in their dot product space.
+If the angle is zero, their similarity is one, the larger the angle is, the smaller their similarity.
+The measure is independent of vector length (the two vectors can even be of different length), which makes it a commonly used measure for high-dimensional spaces.
 For example, in case of movie recoomendation, we would compare the rating of two users for a particular movie and observe how similar they are.

 For example : user A gave 4/5 for HarryPotter 1
 			  user B gave 1/5 for HarryPotter 1 user C gave 5/5 for HarryPotter 1

-Hence, user A and user C are more similar than user a and user B based on cosine similarity
+Hence, user A and user C are more similar than user A and user B based on cosine similarity

 Cosine similarity is computed using the following formula:
 ![alt text](https://wikimedia.org/api/rest_v1/media/math/render/svg/1d94e5903f7936d3c131e040ef2c51b473dd071d)